-Shared prosperity and Economic resilience Equality, Well-being & Leaving No One Behind Resilience to Climate Change/Shocks & Sustainable Natural Resource Management Peace, Safety, Justice and Rule of Law Outcome 1: More productive and competitive business ecosystem designed to improve people's standards of living and well-being Outcome 3: National governments and regional institutions use relevant data and information to design & adopt laws and policies to eliminate discrimination, address structural inequalities & ensure the advancement of those at risk of being left furthest behind Outcome 5: Caribbean people, communities, and institutions have enhanced adaptive capacity for inclusive, gender responsive Disaster Risk Management and climate change adaptation and mitigation Outcome 7: Regional and national laws, policies, systems, and institutions improve access to justice and promote peace, social cohesion, and security Outcome 2: The Caribbean has fully transitioned to a more diversified and sustainable economy that supports inclusive and resilient economic growth Outcome 4: People in the Caribbean equitably access and utilize universal, quality and shock-responsive social protection, education, health, and care services Outcome 6: Caribbean countries manage natural resources & ecosystems strengthening their resilience & enhancing the resilience& prosperity of the people and communities that depend on them Outcome 8: People in the Caribbean and communities actively contribute to and benefit from building and maintaining safer, fairer, more inclusive, and equitable societies
+Shared prosperity and Economic resilience Equality, Well-being & Leaving No One Behind Resilience to Climate Change/Shocks & Sustainable Natural Resource Management Peace, Safety, Justice and Rule of Law Outcome 1: More productive and competitive business ecosystem designed to improve people's standards of living and well-being Outcome 3: National governments and regional institutions use relevant data and information to design & adopt laws and policies to eliminate discrimination, address structural inequalities & ensure the advancement of those at risk of being left furthest behind Outcome 5: Caribbean people, communities, and institutions have enhanced adaptive capacity for inclusive, gender responsive Disaster Risk Management and climate change adaptation and mitigation Outcome 7: Regional and national laws, policies, systems, and institutions improve access to justice and promote peace, social cohesion, and security Outcome 2: The Caribbean has fully transitioned to a more diversified and sustainable economy that supports inclusive and resilient economic growth Outcome 4: People in the Caribbean equitably access and utilize universal, quality and shock-responsive social protection, education, health, and care services Outcome 6: Caribbean countries manage natural resources & ecosystems strengthening their resilience & enhancing the resilience prosperity of the people and communities that depend on them Outcome 8: People in the Caribbean and communities actively contribute to and benefit from building and maintaining safer, fairer, more inclusive, and equitable societies direction of national Joint Steering Committees.
+Strategic action on issues regional in scope will be facilitated by the regional commission and agencies working with the relevant regional mandate through the UN Regional Steering Committee, supported by a Regional Programme Management Team, which will ensure that synergies, cross-fertilisation, and joint actions are pursued for the realisation of the results set in this programmatic framework.

-Enablers: Innovation - Digital transformation - Data and information systems - Advocacy for development financing - Youth and civil society engagement - Regional integration - Institutional capacity building - Advocacy for people at risk of being left behind
+Enablers: Innovation - Digital Transformation - Data and Information Systems - Advocacy for development financing - Youth and civil society engagement - Regional Integration - Institutional Capacity Building - Advocacy for people at risk of being left behind

-Groups of people at risk of being left behind: Women and girls - Refugees and migrants and displaced persons - LGBTQI people - People with disabilities - Young males in marginalized communities - People living in remote, poor, rural areas - People living with HIV - Children & adolescents - Elderly - Indigenous & tribal people
+Groups of people at risk of being left behind: Women and girls - Refugees and Migrants and Displaced Persons - LGBTQI people - People with disabilities - Young male in marginalized communities - People living in remote, poor, rural areas - People living with HIV - Children & Adolescents - Elderly - Indigenous & tribal people